skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **temperature** *(double)* - Default: *300.0*

-  The target temperature (K) of the thermostat to be used.
+  This argument specifies the target temperature in unit of K.

 \

 - **nrescale** *(integer)* - Default: *20*

-  The velocities are rescaled at each **nrescale** step.
+  This argument specifies the period to rescale velocities, that is, the velocities are rescaled at each **nrescale** step.

 Rescale2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^